DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: Related Work

-In \cite{mercat2020multi}, Mercat $et~al.$ also use LSTM based encoder-decoder architecture but avoid using predefined maneuver classes.
+The work by Deo $et~al.$ \cite{deo2018convolutional} combines LSTM encoding of the target vehicle with a Maneuver-based LSTM decoder to forecasts multiple trajectories based on maneuver classes.
+In \cite{mercat2020multi}, Mercat $et~al.$ also proposed LSTM based encoder-decoder architecture but avoid using predefined maneuver classes.
 It has self-attention layers in the middle that accept the encoded information of each vehicle for specific time instances.
 This helps in generating a fixed-sized input even when the number of vehicles in the scene might change.
-The middle layer produces an attention matrix based on the features extracted from the encoder.
-Finally, the decoder predicts path probabilities for each vehicle in the scene.
 The performance of LSTM based model in \cite{mercat2020multi} is better than most of the best in class trajectory predicting algorithms.
-However, graph neural networks (GNN) with unique learning ability and have been able to produce higher accuracy results when applied to path prediction ~\cite{xie2021congestion, Mendieta2021CARPePA}.

-The work by Xie. $et~al.$ \cite{xie2021congestion} proposes a GNN \cite{Xu2019GNN} based teacher-student model that predicts higher accuracy trajectories than the previous models.
+LSTM-based trajectory prediction have also been proposed in aircraft trajectory prediction~\cite{altche2017lstm} for higher positional reliability and safety.
+The work by Xie. $et~al.$ \cite{xie2021congestion} proposes a Graph Convolutional Neural Network (GNN) \cite{Xu2019GNN} based teacher-student model that predicts higher accuracy trajectories than the previous models.
 The teacher model accepts frame-wise graph input built to reflect the positions of all the agents in the input frame.
-It also uses Graph Convolutional network-based encoder-decoder for generative learning and Gaussian mixture model for congestion pattern generation.
 The student model uses LSTM based encoder-decoder for trajectory prediction and matches the congestion pattern of the teacher model to improve the accuracy of prediction.

-The improving error rates for deep learning algorithms predicting vehicle trajectory are routinely focused on in most published research.
-We have successfully attained error rates comparable to state-of-the-art algorithms with lower model complexity and smaller model size.
-We use ATCN based novel encoder to grasp the positions of the vehicles in the scene for the past three seconds as compared to LSTM encoders in modern models \cite{xie2021congestion, mercat2020multi}.
-The output of encoders is used to condense the details of vehicular interaction in the past using 2D convolution.
-This information is passed to the LSTM Trajectory predictor that predicts a vicinity-aware trajectory for the target vehicle for five seconds in the future.
-We used US Highway 101 \cite{NGSIM_US101}, and Interstate 80 Freeway \cite{NGSIM_i80} datasets provided by the Federal Highway Administration (FHWA) under Next Generation Simulation (NGSIM) program for training and validating the model.
+DeepTrack uses TCN based novel encoder to grasp the positions of the vehicles in the scene as compared to LSTM encoders in modern models \cite{xie2021congestion, mercat2020multi}.
+The output of encoders will condense the details of vehicular interaction in the past using convolutional layers In the following subsection we discuss evolution and basic building blocks of a generic TCN architecture~\cite{bai2018empirical}.